dfinity/motoko/design/IDL.md

 To enable convenient debugging, we also specify a text format for IDL values.
 The types of these values are assumed to be known from context, so the syntax does not attempt to be self-describing.
+Type annotations can be given to disambiguate.

+Note: It is expected that reading IDL values (in diagnostics or logs) is by far the dominant use case.
+For that reason, the syntax is designed for easy readability instead of convenient writability.
+To that end, it intentionally matches the type syntax.

 ```
 <val> ::=